AydaMkd/milestoneProject3-frontend/README.md

  - #### nodemon
 ## Usage

-User should be able to submit their own recipes, keep their favorite receipts, rate and comment in other user's recipes.
+User should be able to submit their own recipes, keep their favorite recicpes, rate and comment on other user's recipes.
 ## Sources

 #### :star: :star: :star: Special Thanks to Software Developer Mai Vang for walking us through Edit, Delete buttons and our Modal :star: :star: :star: